marinasundstrom/item-catalog/README.md

 Blazor is an open-source framework for building apps for the Web using components, based on the familiar Razor syntax.

-It lets you combine HTML, CSS and C# to build interactive experiences for the Web, like Single-Page Applications.
+It lets you combine HTML, CSS and C# to build interactive experiences for the Web.

 There are two kinds of Blazor Web apps: Client-side (WebAssembly) and Server-side rendered.

 But, in this MAUI app it works a bit different.
+### Hybrid Native app

 Despite the UI being built with HTML and CSS, there is no Web Server or Web Assembly in this app.
 The UI is rendered in the same process as the rest of the app. :)

 With some work, you can share components with your standard Blazor Web App.

+This approach is similar to *React Native*, which lets you use React components that have been written for the web with mobile apps.
+The obvious difference is that, instead of React components and JavaScript,  Blazor lets your use Razor components and C# across the stack.

 ## Tye